psrenergy-docs/sddp-release-notes/docs/sddp18.0-changelog.md

     with a customized rolling horizon
   * Fixed an error when the user defines a negative firm energy for projects (usually batteries)

+#### OptGen 2
+  * Fixed an error calculating yearly firm energy for generating units when there is a firm energy constraint in % of the demand

 # SDDP 18.0.8rc14
 📅 Date: 2026-03-03<br>